IBM-Bluemix-Docs/mobilepush/push_step_1.md

 1. Select **Add project**.
 1. In the Create a project window, provide a project name, choose a country/region and click **Create project**.
 1. In the navigation pane, select **Settings** > **Project settings**.
-1. Choose the Cloud Messaging tab to obtain your project credentials - Server API Key and a Sender ID.
+1. Choose the Cloud Messaging tab to obtain your project credentials - **Server Key** and a **Sender ID**.
 Note that the Server key listed in FCM is the same as Server API Key.

    ![Obtaining credentials for FCM](images/FCM_settings_2.jpg "Settings page with the Cloud messaging tab-selected showing project credentials")